numirias/paxmod/README.md

 ### How are tab colors calculated?

 Each tab color is generated dynamically from the favicon.
-A dominant color is extracted from the image and eventually adjusted to an appropriate lightness in the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space).
-This works reasonably well and ensures that all tab labels are legible.
+A dominant color is extracted from the image and adjusted to an appropriate lightness per the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space).
+This ensures that all tab labels are legible.
+(You can also set lightness thresholds in the settings.)

 ## Troubleshooting